Protect Your Volunteers and Reinstate the Director of the Office of Victim Advocacy

 Sign this petition to join me, other Peace Corp Volunteers (current and returned), and allies in urging the Peace Corps to reinstate Kellie Greene as the Director of the Office of Victim Advocacy.

 If you are a Peace Corps Volunteer that was sexually assaulted or the victim of a crime during service, please contact Congressman Poe via Luke Murry at email@example.com or Blair Bjellos at firstname.lastname@example.org to share your experience of how Peace Corps treated you.
 Without your voices change will not happen!
 You may request that your information be kept confidential.

 Las peticiones más importantes

 Mary Kate Shannon necesita tu ayuda con esta petición «Peace Corps: Protect Your Volunteers and Reinstate the Director of the Office of Victim Advocacy».
-Súmate a Mary Kate y 6,050 persona que han firmado hoy.
+Súmate a Mary Kate y a las 6,047 personas que han firmado hoy.